Jim Tedisco

 James Nicholas Tedisco (born July 15, 1950) is an American politician.
-Since 2023, he has been the New York State Senator for New York's 44th State Senate district.
+He became the New York State Senator for New York's 44th State Senate district in 2023.

 A Republican, Tedisco served in the New York State Assembly from 1983 to 2017.
 He was the Assembly Minority Leader from November 2005 until his resignation from that post in April 2009.
 In 2009, Tedisco was the Republican nominee in a special election for the 20th US Congressional District to fill the seat vacated by Kirsten Gillibrand following Gillibrand's appointment to the United States Senate; he was defeated by Democrat Scott Murphy.

 Early life, education, early career, and family life

 Jim Tedisco graduated from Bishop Gibbons High School in 1968, and received his B.A. in Psychology from Union College.
 While at Union, he played varsity basketball for three years where he set 15 scoring and assist records, and left as Union's all-time leading scorer with 1,632 points.
 Tedisco earned multiple athletic awards during his college career, and was inducted into the Union Athletics Hall of Fame in 2002.
 In 1997, he was given the Silver Anniversary Award from the NCAA.

-Tedisco got a graduate degree in Special Education from the College of Saint Rose.
+Tedisco received a graduate degree in Special Education from the College of Saint Rose.
 From 1973 to 1982, Tedisco worked in education; he served as a guidance counselor, basketball coach, and athletic director at Notre Dame-Bishop Gibbons High School in Schenectady, and later worked as a special education teacher, resource room instructor and varsity basketball coach at Bethlehem Central High School in Delmar, New York.

 Tedisco entered public service in 1977 when, at the age of 27, he was elected to the Schenectady City Council.

 Tedisco is a resident of Glenville, New York, where he lives with his wife and stepson.